 Post Session Details

 After the session is over, I will give you some post session information and send you on your way.
-Generally it takes me about three weeks to edit a gallery, as this will be a large gallery and I’m a pretty detailed editor.
-Once I have finished editing the session, we will set up a time to meet to go over all your edited images together.
+Generally it takes me about four to five weeks to edit an extended family gallery, as this will be a large gallery and I’m a pretty detailed editor.
+Once I have finished editing the session, we will set up a time to meet in person to go over all your edited images together.
+Usually this appointment takes place at my home office.
 With extended families, it is not always possible for everyone to be at this appointment.
 But it certainly is a fun time and I always love watching you sort through your favorite portraits!

 Let me close by saying again that these extended family sessions are priceless and worth the effort.
 And do you know what?
 Most of my extended families leave the session saying they are surprised and how well it went…and dare I say, even how much fun it was?
 Yes, it’s true!
 What’s even better is knowing that just a few short weeks later, your family will have a incredible gallery of portraits to show the beauty and legacy of YOUR family.
 Worth it?
 YES!!
 Absolutely it is!